Recycling And Solid Waste Management

 Top 3 Precycle Tips:

 Precycling is thinking about the products you buy and the packaging they come in.
-Here are more easy Precycling tips you can follow every day.
+Here are additional Precycling tips you can follow every day.

 At School:

-• Set up a “reuse centre” for binders, folders, report covers and other supplies.
+- Set up a “reuse center” for binders, folders, report covers and other supplies.

 At Home: